Shepherd’s Pie Stuffed Peppers with Ground Beef – Carve Them Into Jack O’Lanterns for Halloween!

 Kids and kids-at-heart are going to love this fun Halloween dinner recipe.
-Carve some spooky or cute faces into orange bell peppers, and then fill them with a savory beef and vegetable mixture.
+Carve orange bell peppers like jack o’lanterns, and then fill them with a savory beef and vegetable mixture.
 Top with fluffy mashed potatoes and cheese then put the pepper tops back on top before baking for a deliciously ghoulish meal.
-Healthy, naturally gluten free, and loaded with protein and veggies.
+Satisfying, naturally gluten free, and absolutely mouthwatering.
+Come on, how can you resist?
+Here’s why you’ll love them…

 - Onion